 The Most Common Reasons Life Insurance Companies Deny Life Insurance Claims in Michigan

-The Life Insurance Policy Lapsed or Terminated
+The Life Insurance Policy Expired or Terminated

 The Policyholder Allegedly Misrepresented Themselves

-People with health conditions, who are older, and who indulge in lifestyle habits such as drinking or smoking will pay higher premiums than those who aren’t and don’t.
-For this reason, life insurance companies are allowed to deny claims when they discover that the policyholder allegedly misrepresented themselves on the initial application and medical questionnaire.
+People with health conditions, who are older, and those with lifestyle habits like smoking or drinking will be charged higher premiums than those who don’t.
+Thus, life insurance companies are permitted to deny claims if they discover that the policyholder allegedly misrepresented themselves on the initial application and medical questionnaire.

-This is a public policy intended to deter people from lying about these things just to get a lower premium payment.
-For this reason, if a policyholder makes an innocent mistake on these documents, the life insurance company will deny your claim for death benefits due to alleged misrepresentation.
+This is a public policy intended to deter individuals from lying just to get a lower premium payment.
+For this reason, if a policyholder makes an innocent mistake on these documents, the life insurance company may refuse your claim for death benefits due to alleged misrepresentation.

-We are often able to show that the alleged misrepresentation was not made with intent to defraud, and we got our clients paid.
-If your claim was denied due to alleged misrepresentation, give us a call.
+We often manage to demonstrate that the alleged misrepresentation was not done with the intention to deceive, and we’ve managed to get our clients paid.
+If your claim was denied due to alleged misrepresentation, get in touch with us.

 Common Questions About Life Insurance Claims in MI